Odyrac/SBSniper/README.md

 For example, let's say I match a diamond with the price of 10 coins.
 If a player makes a mistake and sells a diamond for 1 coin, the bot warns me and gives me a **command** to execute which will then show me the auction directly.
 So I will be able to buy this diamond at a very low price.

 > **Note:** To know how to **install the bot**, watch my explanatory video by clicking [here](http://youtube.com/). *It's in French.*

+⚠️ I redid **entirely** the bot code to make it as simplified as possible and easy to install.
+It will not be the most optimized compared to other robots of this kind!
+In addition, I have intentionally not respected certain development habits to facilitate its use and understanding of all.